HaloSPV3/Gemini/hxe/doc/readme.txt

                                         release procedure of SPV3.2,
                                         including distribution &
                                         installation decisions.

-  distributing.txt                      Documentation & instructions on
-                                        compiling, distributing, and
-                                        installing SPV3.2.

   exit.txt                              Documentation on the exit codes
                                         that HXE returns when its